bloomberg/quantum/CONTRIBUTING.md

     Signed-Off-By: Random J. Developer <random@developer.example.org>

 The simplest way to accomplish this is to add `-s` or `--signoff` to your `git commit` command.
+You can also use 'git config format.signOff true' to automatically do this for all commits in a clone of this repository.

 You must use your real name (sorry, no pseudonyms, and no anonymous contributions).

 ## Help / Documentation

+Please see the [wiki](https://bbgithub.dev.bloomberg.com/adamian/quantum-public/wiki) page for a detailed overview of this library, use-case scenarios and examples.

+For class description visit the [API](https://bbgithub.dev.bloomberg.com/pages/adamian/quantum-public/) page.

-The [README](README.md) contains the entire API documentation.
-If your need more or different information, please create an [Issue](../../issues).
+If you need more or different information, please create an [Issue](../../issues).